 Breakfast is included on all days.
 When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 You can have dinner either at the accommodation for the day or at some of the local restaurants, you can count that your host will give you the best options.

 Difficulty and terrain

 This trip includes average cycling distances of 40km per day (except days 3 and 7) on a mixture of asphalt and dirt roads, with a maximum daily elevation gain of 1,050m.
 To enjoy the cycling sections, it is recommended that you have some previous experience and are in good physical shape (read more about difficulty grades).
 You can also rent an E-bike, which makes the trip more accessible (previous experience with e-bikes is essential).
 The routes are well-waymarked, and the itinerary is easy to follow.
 We will also provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go

-This trip is available from mid-April till the end of October.
-The best months to visit are April – June and September – October as in summer months it may become too hot (and crowded).
+This trip is available from early April until the end of October.
+The best months to visit are April-June and September-October, in summer months it may become too hot (and crowded).
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your trip on any date during the season.

 You can obtain one at the start of your route in the pilgrim’s office or the local church in town.
 You need to get the passport stamped in churches, restaurants or hotels along the way.
 At the end of the tour in Santiago de Compostela, you can obtain your Compostela Certificate (only if you have cycled the last 200km finishing in Santiago).